-SKOOLBAG is another general communication tool used by the College.
-This App. is found on the College website, and is a free App. available for download from iTunes or Google play store.
-Skoolbag works on most devices.
-It is another source of information for parents and families, and should be used by all members of the school community as a resource.
-The information on "Skoolbag" App. is also available via the "Skoolbag" website portal on the www.hillside.wa.edu.au.
-SKOOLBAG will eventually be redundant as SEQTA becomes more understood and utilised.
+Consent2GO is another general communication tool used by the College.
+This programme can be accessed through SEQTA ENGAGE and also has a free App. available for download from iTunes or Google play store.
+Consent2GO works on most devices.
+It allows parents to provide permission, update family details and should be used by all members of the school community as a resource.
+Consent2GO will be available in 2022.